-I am a Leverhulme Postdoctoral Fellow in the Centre for World Literatures at the University of Leeds, working as part of a Leverhulme project entitled “Traumatic Pasts, Cosmopolitanism, and Nation-Building in Contemporary German and South African Literature.”
+I am a Leverhulme Postdoctoral Fellow in the Centre for World Literatures at the University of Leeds, working as part of a Leverhulme project entitled “Traumatic Pasts, Cosmopolitanism, and Nation-Building in Contemporary World Literature.”
 My research focuses on legal personhood, impersonality and “indifferent cosmopolitanism” in contemporary German, South African and (francophone) Algerian literature.
 Prior to this, I worked as a Lecturer in English and American Literature and Culture at the University of Giessen (Germany).
-My book, The Politics of Style: Towards a Marxist Poetics, is forthcoming from Brill in November 2016.
-My other research interests include Social Reproduction Theory, world-ecology, the Anthropocene, and materialist ethics.
+My first book, The Politics of Style: Towards a Marxist Poetics, was published in 2017.
+My other research interests include postcolonial theory, world-ecology, the Anthropocene, Social Reproduction Theory and materialist ethics.